exakat/exakat-docs/Reference/Rules/Complete/CreateForeachDefault.rst

 Create Foreach Default
 ++++++++++++++++++++++

-  This command adds DEFAULT link from the blind variables to the literal available.
+  This command adds DEFAULT link from the blind variables to the literal definitions, when they are available.
+This adds sources for `static <https://www.php.net/manual/en/language.oop5.static.php>`_ loops, which are based on hardcoded list of data.
+Dynamic loops are not affected.

 .. code-block:: php